 Rules can be set to target campaigns or engagements.
 Rules at a campaign level will affect all engagements in that campaign.
 Rules on the engagement level have higher priority over the campaign level.
 If the Engagement Controller has a rule defined on an engagement, and a rule already exists on the campaign for that engagement, the engagement rule will take precedence.

 In the Campaign Builder, it is possible to show or hide engagements using the Campaign time frame or a filter for a certain target audience.
 In this context, the Engagement Controller offers dynamic control of the incoming flow of messaging conversations.
 It consistently checks the activated rules with thresholds against current metric values every ten seconds.
 When thresholds are reached, an action such as ‘hiding’ or ‘showing’ an engagement from a website will be performed.
 Hence, rules should be applied in pairs.
-One rule to hide an engagement or campaign when a threshold is reached, and another rule to show the engagement or campaign again.
+One rule is to hide an engagement or campaign when a threshold is reached, and another rule is to show the engagement or campaign again.
 When first activated, it can take up to five minutes before a rule is applied.

 The Engagement Controller feature runs a validation check in the background.
-This avoids defining rules for the same engagement or the same campaign with overlapping value spaces, metrics or skill settings which do not have a unique evaluation of the action to ‘show’ or ‘hide’ an engagement on a website.
+This avoids defining rules for the same engagement or the same campaign with overlapping value spaces, metrics, or skill settings that do not have a unique evaluation of the action to ‘show’ or ‘hide’ an engagement on a website.
 Rules on the engagement level have higher priority over the campaign level.
 If the Engagement Controller has a rule defined on an engagement, and a rule exists on the campaign for that engagement, the engagement rule will take precedence.
 If rules are set up within a brand's campaign and associated engagement that have different criteria (queue size, wait time), queue size will take priority.

-The following examples showcase rules with the same target (engagement or campaign), opposite actions (show or hide) and overlapping value space:
+The following examples showcase rules with the same target (engagement or campaign), opposite actions (show or hide), and overlapping value space:

 Hide Engagement1 if queue size > 5